3 Bot Attack Prevention Strategies to Stop Bots on Your Website

 Why Bot Management Matters

-Before we take a look at today’s bot management solutions and their effectiveness of them, it is important to assess why these tools are so important, to begin with.
+Before examining today’s bot management solutions and their effectiveness, we need to understand why these tools are crucial to begin with.

 Bots Can Blast Huge Holes in Your Budget